AmineFouzai/AmineFouzai/README.md

 - ⚡ Fun fact: ...
 -->
 <img src="https://github.githubassets.com/images/modules/site/sponsors/pixel-mona-heart.gif" alt="Pixel Mona heart" width="64" height="64">

-A Python Enthusiast ,Good at backend Development(django,flask,tornado) and loves to Discover technologys related with other topics in computer science.
+A Python Enthusiast ,Good at back-end Development building restful architecture or graphql APIS. knows Python(Django,flask,tornado,fastapi) also (Nodejs/express). worked with different relational database -MySQL,PostgreSQL,Redis -NoSql(MongoDB/fire-store) Penetration testing/Linux (Network Scanning ,vulnerability exploitation). worked also in ML and AI field (computer vision, image processing,OCR),loves to Discover technology's related with other topics in computer science and thirsty to learn new stuff ,i'm looking for jobs related in my field to learn and study more because i have so much fun doing what i'm good at.